qunabu/strapi-unit-test-example/README.md

 # Strapi application

-Example of `jest` unit tests with Strapi.
+Example of `jest` integration/functional tests with Strapi.

 See main [test file](tests/app.test.js) for details.